ghi-electronics/Documentation/hardware/sitcore/soc.md

 ## TinyCLR OS

-TinyCLR OS provides a way to program the SITCore in C# or Visual Basic from the Microsoft Visual Studio integrated development environment.
+TinyCLR OS provides a way to program the SITCore in C# from the Microsoft Visual Studio integrated development environment.
 To get started you must first install the firmware on the SITCore (instructions below) and then go to the TinyCLR [Getting Started](../../software/tinyclr/getting-started.md) page for instructions.

 ### Loading the Firmware